 The profile menu at the top of the upper dashboard toward the left of the old-style page has been dropped.
 To edit your profile or even view it you now have to scroll to your own picture which for me is in the top left of my page on my English language version.
 If I scale it down to 75%, I get the whole dashboard in which case it is also on the right!
 When my dashboard is in Dutch I get all the functions.
 Go figure!
 This is my own little idiosyncrasy I suspect.*

 Online networks are valuable currency and take time to build up.
 You’ve invested heavily, so don’t let all your work go to waste.

-Do you want to find top female talent in 2017?
+Do you want to find top female talent ?
 Contact 3Plus

 Found that interesting?

 Make your dreams a reality with a professional evaluation of your career to date.